kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 $ kubectl get services -o wide
 ```

-The important thing to note here is that, as part of creating this servier kubernetes took this service's name, along with it's ip address, and used them to register a dns record in Kubernetes DNS.
+The important thing to note here is that, as part of creating this service, kubernetes took this service's name, along with it's ip address, and used them to register a new dns record in Kubernetes DNS.
 We can confirm that by doing an nslookup inside our centos test pod:

 ```
 $ kubectl exec -it pod-centos -- bash